Atlantic Initiative: Global Must Reads

-Global Must Reads has been published monthly by the Atlantische Initiative since August 2005.
-It is a premium selection of studies and analyses from over 50 American and European sources (Think Tanks, magazines, and journals), which are concisely summarized.
+Global Must Reads has been published monthly by the Atlantic Initiative from August 2005 until 2014.
+It is a selection of studies and analyses from over 50 American and European sources (Think Tanks, magazines, and journals), which are concisely summarized.
 With a readership of over 22,000, Global Must Reads, according to the Atlantic Initiative, is the "'farthest-reaching foreign policy publication in the German language'".
 The Atlantic Initiative's Global Must Reads are not limited to German and American relationships, but cover a vast array of subjects, including digital security and women taking on leadership positions.